MirrgieRiana/nbt_to_json_perl/README.md

 #### `--flat-list`

-The content of a compound tag has a JSON object instead of a list of tags.
+The content of a list tag is a JSON array instead of a structure containing type and values.

 ----